TatheerHussain/NLP-Basics/notes.md

 ### Notes on the Board

 #### Setup Steps
-Go to github.com/adashofdata and follow the four steps in the README.md file.
 1. Download Anaconda
 2. Download nlp-in-python-tutorial repo on Github
 3. Test to see if you can open a Jupyter Notebook